 No two cancers are the same.
 Go beyond the common nutrition guidelines for everyone and make personalized decisions about food and supplements with confidence.

-3. Are Caffeine Supplements Safe for Healthy Individuals with PALB2 Mutation Associated Genetic Risk?
+3. What about Caffeine Supplements for Healthy Individuals with MEN1 Mutation associated Genetic Risk?

-PALB2 mutation causes biochemical pathways DNA Repair, Endoplasmic Reticulum Stress, Stem Cell Signaling, Angiogenesis and Growth Factor Signaling to get impacted.
+MEN1 mutation causes biochemical pathways/processes like Adherens junction and Oncogenic Histone Methylation to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Caffeine should be avoided when the genetic panel identifies mutation of PALB2 for Breast Cancer and Kidney Cancer.
-Caffeine impacts pathways DNA Repair and Endoplasmic Reticulum Stress and creates adverse effects with PALB2 and related conditions.
+Caffeine should not be taken when the genetic panel identifies mutation of MEN1 for Neuroendocrine Cancer.
+Caffeine impacts pathways/processes like Adherens junction and creates adverse conditions with MEN1.

-4. Are Caffeine Supplements Safe for Healthy Individuals with CDKN1B Mutation Associated Genetic Risk?
+4. What about Caffeine Supplements for Healthy Individuals with ERBB2 Mutation associated Genetic Risk?

-CDKN1B is one of the genes available in panels for cancer risk testing.
-CDKN1B mutation causes biochemical pathways PI3K-AKT-MTOR Signaling, Angiogenesis, FOXO Signaling, Stem Cell Signaling and Growth Factor Signaling to get impacted.
+ERBB2 is one of the genes available in panels for cancer risk testing.
+ERBB2 mutation causes biochemical pathways/processes like MYC Signaling, Growth Factor Signaling and PI3K-AKT-MTOR Signaling to get impacted.
 These pathways are direct or indirect drivers of cancer molecular endpoints.
-Consider taking Caffeine supplements when the genetic panel identifies the mutation in CDKN1B for Neuroendocrine Cancer.
-Caffeine impacts pathways PI3K-AKT-MTOR Signaling and Angiogenesis and creates a supportive effect in those with CDKN1B and related conditions.
+Caffeine supplements may be considered when the genetic panel identifies mutations in ERBB2 for Esophageal Adenocarcinoma.
+Caffeine impacts pathways/processes like MYC Signaling and creates a canceling effect in those individuals with ERBB2 mutation.

-The two most important things to remember are that cancer treatments and nutrition are never the same for everyone.
-Nutrition which includes food and nutritional supplements like Caffeine, is an effective tool which can be controlled by you, while facing cancer.
+It is important to remember that cancer chemotherapy treatments and nutrition are never the same for everyone.
+Food and nutritional supplements like Caffeine are chosen by you and can influence outcomes.

 What food you eat and which supplements you take is a decision you make.
 Your decision should include consideration of the cancer gene mutations, which cancer, ongoing treatments and supplements, any allergies, lifestyle information, weight, height and habits.